• Skip to primary navigation

 • ½ cup unsweetened plain coconut yogurt

-• ½ - 1 tablespoon fresh lemon juice optional, to taste
+• ½ to 1 tablespoon fresh lemon juice or to taste

 • 1 teaspoon onion powder